pydantic/pydantic/docs/why.md

     #> Pydantic 3.45x faster
     ```

-Unlike other performance centric libraries written in compiled languages, Pydantic also has excellent support for customising validation via [functional validators](#customisation).
+Unlike other performance-centric libraries written in compiled languages, Pydantic also has excellent support for customizing validation via [functional validators](#customisation).

 !!! tip "Learn more"
     Samuel Colvin's [talk at PyCon 2023](https://youtu.be/pWZw7hYoRVU) explains how `pydantic-core` works and how

 ## Serialization

-Pydantic provide functionality to serialize model in three ways:
+Pydantic provides functionality to serialize model in three ways:

 1. To a Python `dict` made up of the associated Python objects
 2. To a Python `dict` made up only of "jsonable" types
 3. To a JSON string

-In all three modes the output can be customised by excluding specific fields, exclude unset fields, exclude default values, and excluding `None` values
+In all three modes, the output can be customized by excluding specific fields, excluding unset fields, excluding default values, and excluding `None` values

 ??? example "Example - Serialization 3 ways"
     ```py